TheGiddyLimit/homebrew/README.md

 ##### Creating and Contributing

+_**Note:** one large advantage of contributing to this repo, is that your files will be kept up-to-date as changes are made to the main site._

 - The easiest way to make your own is to copy one of the existing 'brews as a template and use the main [5etools data](https://github.com/TheGiddyLimit/TheGiddyLimit.github.io/tree/master/data) as a reference.
 - The schemata for the main site data can be found [here](https://github.com/TheGiddyLimit/TheGiddyLimit.github.io/tree/master/test/schema)
 - Contributions are welcome.
 For the Git-literate, make a pull request.
 For everyone else, create an Issue and post a link to your file (PasteBin is fine), and I (or other maintainers, in future) can add it for you.